AlvinPix/Falcon/README.md

 - It carries out attacks on WiFi networks using the aircrack-ng and mdk tools.
 - Carry out attacks on websites, checking for vulnerabilities with nmap scripts.
 - Mass deauthentication attacks, using aircrack-ng and mdk4 and mdk3 tools.
+- Scans and reports with nmap, OS detection.

 ## Install and running